Chalarangelo/30-seconds-of-code/blog_posts/js-construct-url.md

 // "https://examp.le?q=Where's Waldø?&lang=en-US&from=promo_email"
 ```

-As you can see, template literals aren't well-suited for URLs, as they won't encode special characters.
+As you can see, template literals aren't well-suited for URLs, as they won't **encode special characters**.
 If you've worked with JavaScript for any amount of time, you might reach for `encodeURIComponent()` to fix this:

 ```js
 const query = "Where's Waldø?";